mlzarathustra/ondes/TO-DO.md

 # OndeSynth - to do

- - fix `Envelope` input so `retrigger` (or re-trigger) and `hold` can both be at the same point.

- ---
+   - A graphical wave editor would be nice.
+Output the points.

+   - `WaveLookup` constructor: normalize level

   - FM Monitor
     amt/freq mod: add an option to report the values for future use
-    - {trace: true} or
-    - {trace: {linear: true}} to switch on per-component tracing

-    The tricky part is that in order to trace the modulation, you need two things:
+    - trace: fm

-    - amount of modulation, the frequency delta as a percentage of the carrier pitch (which ModTracker is probably best at)
+        amount of modulation, the frequency delta as a percentage of the carrier pitch (which ModTracker is probably best at)

+    - trace: frequency

-    - frequency of the modulator relative to the modulated oscillator, represented in semitones; it may be sufficient to show the frequency relative to the "offsetFrequency" (= midi + detune + semitone offset)
+        frequency of the modulator relative to the modulated oscillator, represented in semitones; it may be sufficient to show the frequency relative to the "offsetFrequency" (= midi + detune + semitone offset)

  ---
   - Panners -